-- Invert reverses the contents of the mask, swapping the tones. - The Reset button erases the current mask, leaving it filled with white. - The Copy and Paste buttons let you copy the current mask, to paste it into another filter, local adjustment or layer. - The View button toggles the Mask View on and off. - The Lumen button creates a luminosity mask of the image (see page 46).
+- Invert reverses the contents of the mask, swapping the tones. - The Reset button erases the current mask, leaving it filled with white. - The Copy and Paste buttons let you copy the current mask, to paste it into another filter, local adjustment or layer.

+- The View button toggles the Mask View on and off. - The Lumen button creates a luminosity mask of the image for the current filter, adjustment or layer, replacing any existing masks (see page 55).